cesalazar/berlinblockchainweek/events/open-source-incentivization-and-sustainability-with-oscoin/README.md

     'Goals: Understand the problems that OScoin is trying to solve in open-source.'
   -
+    'Content details:'
+  -
+    list:
+    -
-    'Content details: What we are building and the general problem of open source incentivization.
-Incentivization and governance models we imagine for Open Source.
-Technical aspects of the platform we intend to build.
+      What we are building and the general problem of open source incentivization
+    -
+      Incentivization and governance models we imagine for Open Source -
+      Technical aspects of the platform we intend to build -
-      Self-amending core language we call radicle.'
+      Self-amending core language we call radicle

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28